 Understanding the Effects of Financial Toxicity on Head and Neck Cancer Patients

-Fumiko Chino, MD, mentored by Yvonne Mowery, MD, PhD and David Brizel, MD, at the Duke Cancer Institute is prospectively quantifying and investigating the impact of high treatment costs for head and neck cancer patients receiving radiation therapy.
+As a resident, Fumiko Chino, MD, mentored by Yvonne Mowery, MD, PhD and David Brizel, MD, at the Duke Cancer Institute began prospectively quantifying and investigating the impact of high treatment costs for head and neck cancer patients receiving radiation therapy.
 Patient costs are often overlooked and may be associated with increased symptom burden, poor treatment compliance and increased mortality.
 Patients being treated with radiation therapy for head and neck cancer are especially at-risk for high out of pocket costs as well as significant side effects that often require new medications, nutritional supplements and potentially hospitalization due to dehydration or feeding tube placement.
 These patients often cannot work during the six to seven weeks of treatment and either need to travel long distances daily or stay near a major medical center during this time.
-Dr. Chino’s research will shed important light on the effects of financial toxicity—a term for the hardship that patients face from their medical expenses—for head and neck cancer patients.
+Drs.
+Chino and Mowery's research will shed important light on the effects of financial toxicity—a term for the hardship that patients face from their medical expenses—for head and neck cancer patients.

 In the study:

 - Participants are collecting all treatment-related bills in a provided binder, which also includes educational materials focused on managing treatment-related toxicity, including financial toxicity.

 - Patients are completing a baseline survey and being surveyed again three and six months after completing radiation therapy.
 The surveys are assessing socioeconomic household information, treatment costs, quality of life, financial toxicity, self-reported quality of care and utility of the educational materials provided.